paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-109b-secure-water.md

     (ii) *Tort Claims Act* — Nothing in this section increases the liability of the United States beyond that provided in chapter 171 of title 28 (commonly known as the “Federal Tort Claims Act”).

+(4) **Priority** — In providing grants to, and entering into agreements for, projects intended to have a quantifiable water savings under this subsection, the Secretary shall give priority to projects that enhance drought resilience by benefitting the water supply and ecosystem.

 **(b) Research agreements**

-(1) **Authority of Secretary** — The Secretary may enter into 1 or more agreements with any university, nonprofit research institution, or organization with water or power delivery authority to fund any research activity that is designed—
+(1) **Authority of Secretary** — The Secretary may enter into 1 or more agreements with any university, nonprofit research institution, or eligible applicant to fund any research activity that is designed—

   (A) to conserve water resources;

-  (B) to increase the efficiency of the use of water resources; or
+  (B) to increase the efficiency of the use of water resources;

+  (C) to restore a natural feature or use a nature-based feature to reduce water supply and demand imbalances or the risk of drought or flood; or

-  (C) to enhance the management of water resources, including increasing the use of renewable energy in the management and delivery of water.
+  (D) to enhance the management of water resources, including increasing the use of renewable energy in the management and delivery of water.

 (2) **Terms and conditions of Secretary**